influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.3/tick/syntax.md

 #### Naming variables

 Variables are declared using the keyword `var` at the start of a declaration.
 Variable identifiers must begin with a standard ASCII letter and can be followed by any number of letters, digits and underscores.
 Both upper and lower case can be used.
-The type the variable will hold depends upon either the type identifier that follows its identifier, as can be written in a template, or the literal value it is assigned when it is declared, as is the standard usage in a standard TICKscript.
+In a standard TICKscript the type the variable holds depends on the literal value it is assigned.
+In a TICKscript written for a task template type can also be set using the keyword for the type the variable will hold.

 **Example 3 &ndash; variable declarations**
 ```javascript